english-blog/english-blog.github.io/_posts/2013-09-20-500-days-of-happy-marriage.md

 I found the second clue in the kitchen cabinet, third near the washing machine, fourth inside the shoe rack, fifth inside the freezer, sixth in my bike in the parking lot.
 While running down to the parking lot, I thought *"When did she planned all these things?"*.
 I came home early last evening, had early dinner and watched the whole movie "Jeans" with her and went to bed.
 It was a very relaxed evening and I was with her all the time, till we slept.
 But entire treasure hunt is planned before 5 AM in the morning.
 She must have done this after I slept.
 Hmm... *How did she guess that I will open the laptop first?* - I have no idea.
 May be she guessed it too.
 It worked !.
 I love you pondatti !!!

-The seventh clue was under the kitchen floor mat, eighth clue was with Sruti, sleeping in the second bedroom.
+The seventh clue was under the kitchen floor mat, eighth clue was with Sruthi, sleeping in the second bedroom.
 I was reluctant to wake her up at that time.
 But, it was mentioned in the clue and I have to follow it.
 As soon as I tapped her shoulder, she smiled and gave me the next clue.
 I knew that she was the partner in crime.
 The ninth clue under the sofa cushion and the tenth clue was under my wife's pillow.
 She was asleep.
 I took the clue carefully without waking her up.
 The final clue says *"Bedroom Attics are not only for Ghosts.
 Trick or Treat?"*

 <div style="text-align: center;">
 <img src="{{site.url}}/img/500-day-all-tips.jpg"/>
 </div>

 You know what?.
 I did not know the meaning of the word "Attic".
 I did not know what to do.
 Google did not struck my mind.
-I woke up Sruti again and asked her.
+I woke up Sruthi again and asked her.
 She explained and went back to bed.
-I saw a beautifully wrapped gift box with couple of envelopes in the bedrrom attic. *Yeahhhh...
+I saw a beautifully wrapped gift box with couple of envelopes in the bedroom attic. *Yeahhhh...
 The hunt is over!.* I was about to tear off the gift wrapping and I realized that I do not know the reason still.
 One of the envelope had another piece of paper which said *"Happy 500th Day of Wedding - I Love You"*.
 I was smiling, blushing & loving her more than ever.
 The memories of our dating period flashed in my mind. *I love you forever, Pondatti.*

 The first envelope had the below caption.
 Only Me & Sangavi know the story behind it.
 Funny... he he he...
 Inside was a lovely greeting card.